prometheus/prometheus/GOVERNANCE.md

 * **Maintainers**: Committers who are leads on an individual project (MAINTAINERS.md)

-* **Projects**: Any repository in the Prometheus GitHub organization
+* **Projects**: Any repository in the Prometheus [GitHub organization](https://github.com/prometheus)

 ## Values

-The Prometheus developers and community are expected to follow the values defined in the CNCF [charter](https://www.cncf.io/about/charter/), including the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
-Furthermore, the Prometheus community strives for kindness, giving feedback effectively and building a welcoming environment.The Prometheus developer community also strives to operate by rough consensus for the majority of decisions and only resort to conflict resolution through a motion if consensus can’t be reached.
+The Prometheus developers and community are expected to follow the values defined in the [CNCF charter](https://www.cncf.io/about/charter/), including the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
+Furthermore, the Prometheus community strives for kindness, giving feedback effectively and building a welcoming environment.
+The Prometheus developer community strives to operate by rough consensus for the majority of decisions and only resort to conflict resolution through a motion if consensus cannot be reached.

 ## Core Developers